jinnkimm7/jinnkimm7/README.md

 <p>Welcome to my page! </br> I'm Jin, a student who want to be a Web developer from 🇰🇷 <b>Daejeon, Korea</b>.</p>

- - 🌱 I’m currently learning Java and Spring Framework.
+ - 🌱 I’m currently learning JavaScript and React.
 <br />

 <h2> My stack 📚 </h2>